Hydrodynamic thermoelectric transport in Corbino geometry: Acknowledgments

-\textbf{\textit{Acknowledgments}}.
-We gratefully acknowledge illuminating discussions with Gregory Falkovich, Shahal Ilani, Philip Kim, Artem Talanov, Jonah Waissman of various physical phenomena relevant to this work.
-This research was supported by the National Science Foundation CAREER Grant No. DMR-1653661 (S. L. and A. L.) and MRSEC Grant DMR-1719797 (A. V. A).
+We gratefully acknowledge illuminating discussions with Gregory Falkovich, Shahal Ilani, Philip Kim, Artem Talanov, and Jonah Waissman of various physical phenomena relevant to this work.

+This research was supported by the National Science Foundation Grant No. DMR-1653661 (S. L.), by the U.S. Department of Energy, Office of Science, Basic Energy Sciences Program for Materials and Chemistry Research in Quantum Information Science under Award No. DE-SC0020313 (A. L.), and by the MRSEC Grant No. DMR-1719797 (A. V. A).
 This project was initiated during the workshop ``From Chaos to Hydrodynamics in Quantum Matter" at the Aspen Center for Physics, which is supported by National Science Foundation Grant No. PHY-1607611.